 When installing the diaphragm, it is usually possible to specify the flow rate by taking the square root of the pressure drop across the diaphragm pressure connection and applying an appropriate constant.
 Thus, the uncertainty is usually tiny.
 Or restrict flow, in which case they are called orifice plates.

-Orifice flanges meet the volumetric flow rate of liquid and gasses through a pipe.
-Each flange comes with two pipe taps to measure the flow’s pressure drop through an orifice plate.
+Orifice flanges meet a pipe’s volumetric flow rate of liquid and gasses.
+Each flange has two pipe taps to measure the flow’s pressure drop through an orifice plate.
 Orifice flanges are used with orifice meters to measure the flow rate of either liquids or gases in the pipeline.

 Differential Pressure Natural Gas Flow Meter